-We thank the granting agencies NSF, HFSP (Human Frontier Science Program), and NSERC (Natural Sciences and Engineering Council of Canada) for funding, and the Aspen Center for Physics for hosting the program on "Physics of Behavior", where some of this work was done.
+We thank the Aspen Center for Physics for hosting the program on "Physics of Behavior", where some of this work was done.
+We thank the referees of this manuscript, Edgar T. Walters and Gal Haspel, for constructive critique that improved the manuscript.